Questions?

 • Too much extra oils were used

 There are a few possibilities as to why this is happening.
-When making melt and pour soap, it is important to keep additives to a minimum.
-Remember, these are pre-formulated bases that are meant to be melted and poured.
+When making melt and pour soap, it is necessary to keep additives to a minimum.
+These are pre-formulated bases that are meant to be melted and poured.
 Using too much oil or butter (such as shea butter) in your soap base can compromise the bubbling action.
-Many soap bases are already enriched with those skin-loving moisturizers, so if you do want to add more butters, start with a little bit such as 1 tsp – 1 T. per 1 lb. of soap base.
+Many soap bases are already enriched with those moisturizers, so if you do want to add more butter, start with a little bit such as 1 teaspoon to 1 tablespoon per 1 pound of soap base.

 Learn more in Melt & Pour 101: Additives & Botanicals and Melt and Pour 101: Choosing a Soap Base.